-When a file is input from a card reader or output to a printer or card punch, devices are assigned automatically; REQUEST is not necessary.
-There are no standard drivers for the unit record equipment; request and assignment of such devices is only valid for on-line diagnostic packages or for devices for which the installation has provided drivers.
+When a file is input from a card reader or output to a printer or card punch, devices are assigned automatically and REQUEST is not necessary.
+There are no standard drivers for the unit record equipment.
+Request and assignment of such devices is only valid for on-line diagnostic packages or for devices for which the installation has provided drivers.
 If the installation has provided drivers, the following devices can be requested.
-Assignment is not automatic; the operator must assign the requested device to the job.
+Assignment is not automatic; the operator must assign the request device to the job.

-REQUEST, lfn, dt.
+REQUEST,lfn,dt.

-Logical file name of 1-7 letters or digits beginning with a letter.
+lfn Logical file name of 1-7 letters or digits beginning with a letter.

-Device type.
+dt Device type.
 The following device types are recognized, but not supported by the standard system.
 If an installation provides software drivers for these devices, they can be specified.

-LP Any available line printer GC 252-2 Graphics Console
+LP Any available line printer GC 252-2 graphics console

-LQ 512 Line Printer HC 253-2 Hardcopy Recorder
+TD HC 253-2 hardcopy recorder

-LR 580-12 Line Printer FM 254-2 Microfilm Recorder
+LR 580-12 line printer FM 254-2 microfilm recorder

+LS 580-16 line printer

-LS 580-16 Line Printer TR Paper tape reader
+LT - TR Paper tape reader

-LT 580-20 Line Printer TP Paper tape punch
+580-20 line printer TP Paper tape punch

-CR 405 Card Reader .
-PL Plotter
+CR 405 card reader PI.
+Plotter

-СР 415 Card Punch
+СР 415 card punch ΓL riotter